Address: 142 Grand St, Brooklyn, NY 11249

 As a vegetarian and animal rights supporter, I set out to make responsible choices in what I eat and what I purchase, with the hope that my decisions will lead to less animal suffering.
 There are big and small ways to lead thoughtful lives.
 I think the recent election has shown us that we are all responsible for each other and the world we live in.
 So I look forward to a renewed spirit of activism and social consciousness.

 Was this a factor in deciding where to open Quiet Storms and generally what has it been like to foster a small business in a place like Brooklyn?

-How has running a business and fully immersing yourself in the world of jewelry inspired your approach to personal style and why is fashion your go-to medium of self expression?
+How has running a business and fully immersing yourself in the world of jewelry inspired your approach to personal style and why is fashion your go-to medium of self-expression?

-With reference to the shop’s slogan “There’s a storm approaching in NYC” how do you think this relates to the storm or wave of next generation designers?
+Concerning the shop’s slogan “There’s a storm approaching in NYC” how do you think this relates to the storm or wave of next generation designers?

 I think of the designers I work with as quiet tempests.
 They are all so warm and down to earth, while immensely talented.
 I view their collections as wearable art, to collect and keep close.
 I have such respect for their commitment to original design and innovative jewelry design.
 I’m not a creator, but I know enough to realize how challenging it is to have original ideas and create something both modern and timeless.
-They are making fine jewelry exciting and accessible, and as independent designers, they are taking risks in a category that has traditionally been held by big, heritage houses and main-stream designers.
+They are making fine jewelry exciting and accessible, and as independent designers, they are taking risks in a category that has traditionally been held by big, heritage houses and mainstream designers.

 What advice would you have for them?